work-shop/worldoceansday/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.5.0 =
+* Breaking Change: iThemes Security requires PHP 5.4 or later.
+* Enhancement: New Lockout Template screen.
+* Enhancement: Add confirmation button to Login Interstitial Async Actions when on a different device.
+* Enhancement: Add filter to "Lookup IP" link.
+* Developer Note: There were significant changes to the internals of the iThemes Security Lockout API in this release.
+If you are using the ITSEC_Lockout class directly, all the API functions will continue to work, but will emit deprecation notices when legacy behavior is being used.
+Please update any integrations.
+* Bug Fix: Brute Force module reporting invalid logins using an email address incorrectly.
+* Bug Fix: Improve lockout compatibility with caching plugins.
+* Bug Fix: Fix admin notice not being dismissed due to a REST API route that was more narrowly defined than necessary.
+* Bug Fix: Admin Notices list did not refresh after dismissing a notice.
+* Bug Fix: Strong Passwords zxcvbn Library was not evaluating penalty strings correctly.
+* Bug Fix: Fix PHP warning if there are multiple detected proxy headers.

 = 7.4.1 =
 * Enhancement: New iThemes Sync Verb support for File Change.